sharoika/sharoika/README.md

 Practice Stats: [LeetCode](https://leetcode.com/maximsharoika/)

 ### Introduction
-I am a Software Systems Engineering Graduate from the University of Regina interested in various tech aspects such as AI, Mobile Development, Security, Infrastructure, and Testing.
+I am a Software Systems Engineering Graduate from the University of Regina interested in various tech aspects such as AI, Mobile Development, Web Development, Security, Infrastructure, and Testing.

 Currently I am employeed at Farm Credit Canada as a Software Developer.